mzrimsek/bastulos-bot/README.md

 Authentication is done using the [Twitch OAuth Authorization Code Flow](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth#oauth-authorization-code-flow).

 [This basic walkthrough](https://d-fischer.github.io/twitch-chat-client/docs/examples/basic-bot.html) explains the process, as well as how to get refreshing tokens obtained for the twitch-chat-client library.
 Currently tokens are just stored in a JSON file which is read from/written to when obtaining and refreshing access tokens.
-For local development the `tokens.json` file is read in using the `TWITCH_BOT_TOKENS_FILE_LOCATION` environment variable.
-When running from Docker, a directory containing the `tokens.json` file must be mounted as a volume to the `/var/bot` directory.
+For local development the `botTokens.json` file is read in using the `TWITCH_BOT_TOKENS_FILE_LOCATION` environment variable and the `channelTokens.json` file is read in using the `TWITCH_CHANNEL_TOKENS_FILE_LOCATION` environment variable.
+When running from Docker, a directory containing the `botTokens.json` and `channelTokens.json` files must be mounted as a volume to the `/var/bot` directory.

 ## Invite to Discord Server